Wairarapa Undiscovered

 The Coffee Ride Café

 If you’re a fan of good coffee and great bikes, then The Coffee Ride Café in Masterton might just become your new favourite haunt.
-Nestled within Cycling Tom’s bike shop on Queen Street, this unique café is more than just a spot to grab a flat white – it’s a hub for Wairarapa’s cycling community.
+Nestled within Cycling Tom’s bike shop on High Street, this unique café is more than just a spot to grab a flat white – it’s a hub for Wairarapa’s cycling community.

 From the moment you walk in, there’s a buzz in the air – part caffeine, part conversation.
 The aroma of freshly brewed coffee mingles with the unmistakable whiff of tyre rubber and chain lube, creating a scent that somehow just works.
 Cyclists pop in mid-ride for an espresso and a muffin, while others settle in for a toastie and a chat about gear ratios, gravel trails, or their latest Strava segment.